-1. Press the Annot button on the control panel.

-The cursor becomes | on the screen and the predefined words appears on the touch screen.

-- 2. Move the cursor to the desired place by using the trackball, and tap the predefined word on the touch screen to add it to the image. - Move the cursor to the desired place, and input an annotation by using the key panel.
+- Press the Annot button on the control panel or the Space bar on the key panel.
+The cursor becomes | on the screen and the predefined words appears on the touch screen. - 2.
+Move the cursor to the desired place by using the trackball, and tap the predefined word on the touch screen to add it to the image. - Move the cursor to the desired place, and input an annotation by using the key panel.

-- Move the cursor to an annotation, and press the confirm button.
-Then move the annotation to the desired position by using the trackball, and press the confirm button. - Move the cursor onto an annotation to edit it by using the key panel. - Press the confirm button at the left side of the trackball to switch to arrow annotation. - 3.
+- Move the cursor to an annotation, and press Set Key.
+Then move the annotation to the desired position by using the trackball, and press Set Key. - Move the cursor onto an annotation to edit it by using the key panel. - Press Set Key at the left side of the trackball to switch to arrow annotation. - 3.
 Repeat the above steps to add more annotations if necessary. - 4.
 Press the Annot button again or tap Exit on the touch screen to exit.